-- 1. Read general rules and livestock sanitary requirements.
-All market lambs must have a Livestock Drug Withdrawal Form on file at the Extension Office by July 1st of current year. - All sheep are required to enter the grounds between 6:00 p.m.
-8:00 p.m. on Thursday and must be inspected by the veterinarian on site before entering the barn at gate 11 (Poplar Street) Weighing of all the sheep will take place from 8:00 -9:00 p.m. on Thursday.
+- 1. Read general rules and livestock sanitary requirements. - 2.
+All market lambs must have a Livestock Drug Withdrawal Card turned in 30 minutes following the conclusion of the sheep show to the sheep superintendents. - 3.
+All sheep are required to enter the grounds between 6:00 p.m..
+8:00 p.m. on Thursday and must be inspected by the veterinarian on site before entering the barn at gate 11 (Poplar Street) Weighing of all the sheep will take place from 8:00 9:00 p.m. on Thursday.
 No sheep will be allowed present on the fairgrounds before this time.
 All sheep must be checked for club lamb fungus by a veterinarian before unloading at the south end of the sheep barn.
-Market lambs will be weighed for class designation and sale weight. - 3.
-Each exhibitor may enter a maximum of 2 market lambs, and/or 3 breeding (ewes or ram lambs). - 4.
-All lambs must have milk teeth in place at the time of fair weigh-in. - 5.
+Market lambs will be weighed for class designation and sale weight. - 4.
+Each exhibitor may enter a maximum of 2 market lambs, and/or 3 breeding (ewes or ram lambs). - 5.
+All lambs must have milk teeth in place at the time of fair weigh-in. - 6.
 Market lambs will be entered in one class.
-Superintendents will divide into classes (approximately 15 per class) by weight only. - Market lambs must weigh a minimum of 90 pounds and not exceed 175 pounds to sell in 4-H/FFA Livestock Sale and youth must meet the livestock sale requirements for the current year. - 7.
+Superintendents will divide into classes (approximately 15 per class) by weight only. - Market lambs must weigh a minimum of 90 pounds and not exceed 175 pounds to sell in 4-H/FFA Livestock Sale and youth must meet the livestock sale requirements for the current year. - 8.
 All market lambs must have been identified with the official 4-H ear tag by May 1.
-Unless they are registered. - 8.
-All sheep must have an official scrapies tag to be eligible to show. - 9.
+Unless they are registered. - 9.
+All sheep must have an official scrapies tag to be eligible to show. - 10.
 All registered breeding ewes or ewe lambs MUST provide registration papers in the 4-Her's name for their specific breed at check-in.
-If papers are not available they will be placed in the commercial class of weight. - 10.
+If papers are not available they will be placed in the commercial class of weight. - 11.
 Market lambs may be either weathers or ewes.
 Ram lambs or cryptorchids will not be allowed to show in a market class.
-Ewe lambs shown in market class cannot be shown in breeding class. - 11.
-All market lambs should be shown in short fleece with equal wool covering from above the knee and hock.
-No use of artificial coloring, except on hooves, is permitted. - 12.
-SALE -- by 30 minutes following the conclusion of the show, 4-H/FFA youth wishing to sell animals) at auction or floor must notify department superintendent (see 4-H/FFA Livestock Sale).
-A card must be COMPLETELY filled out for each animal at the fair. - 13.
+Ewe lambs shown in market class cannot be shown in breeding class. - All market lambs should be shown in short fleece with equal wool covering from above the knee and hock.
+No use of artificial coloring, except on hooves, is permitted. - 13.
+SALE -- Sale cards must be turned in 30 minutes following the conclusion of the show.
+4-H/FFA youth wishing to sell animal(s) at either the sale or floor price, must turn in the respective card(s) to the superintendent.
+Each animal must meet weight requirements, and youth participants are required to meet the criteria set by the sale committee for the current year. - 14.
 Champion & Reserve Champion (breeding classes only) may be selected for each breed, if quality merits.
 Grand Champion, Reserve Grand Champion 3rd, 4th and 5th overall may be selected if quality merits.
 Grand Champion, Reserve Grand Champion 3rd, 4th and 5th overall Market Lamb may be selected.
-No breed champions selected in market classes. - 14.
-Grand Champion & Reserve Grand Champion Showman may be selected. - 15.
+No breed champions selected in market classes. - 15.
+Grand Champion & Reserve Grand Champion Showman may be selected. - 16.
 Showmanship age is as of January 1 of the current year.
-All exhibitors are encouraged to compete in showmanship class and pre-registration by July 1 is requested. - 16.
-All livestock animals must be loaded and unloaded in the designated areas only. - 17.
-Once an animal has been taken through the sale it may NEVER be shown again.
+All exhibitors are encouraged to compete in showmanship class and pre-registration by July 1 is requested. - 17.
+All livestock animals must be loaded and unloaded in the designated areas only.